National Aborigines and Islanders Day Observance Committee

 Each year during NAIDOC Week, the University hosts flag raising ceremonies across our campuses.

-This is an opportunity to bring together members of our Griffith community to publicly commemorate the importance of NAIDOC week, honouring our continued connection to culture, country and respectfully acknowledge all Aboriginal and Torres Strait Islander peoples.
+This is an opportunity to bring together members of our Griffith community to publicly commemorate the importance of NAIDOC Week, honour our continued connection to culture and country, and respectfully acknowledge all Aboriginal and Torres Strait Islander peoples.

 Participate in the ceremony